 award winning musician • documentary filmmaker • photographer • audio/video engineer • graphic design

-Here are some of the creative art projects I have made or been apart of since 2005, most of them being funded
+Here are some of the creative art projects I am particularly proud of.

 “Music Tour for the Canadian Women’s Foundation” (Music Tour -/- 2015)